 Again we have fill our limit for this year, so we do not have any membership positions available.

 The process of becoming a member is as follows:

-All applicants for General membership will need to fill out the online application.
+- All applicants for General or Extended Spousal membership will need to fill out the online application.
 Without an application, we cannot process the membership.
 Please fill out the application as completely as possible, the fields marked with an ‘*’ are required.
 We need all the required information completed with VALID entries.
 If you don’t have an email or telephone you need to ask someone you trust to let you use theirs and have them pass on messages.
 We use email as our primary method of contacting you.
 And to be blunt we will not accept the “I didn’t see the email” as an excuse.

-General membership $150.00 dues, $40.00 initiation fee.
+- General membership - $150.00 dues, $40.00 processing fee.
 For a total of $190.00.

-The club accepts cash, checks or credit cards
+- The club accepts cash, checks or credit cards

 If you cannot accomplish these steps due to some personal situation you will need to email the club the circumstances and request alternative instructions.
 The club's board will make a ruling and their decision will be emailed to you.
 Trust me when I say there are very rare instances when the board makes exceptions to the normal membership process.